datarootsio/terraform-module-azure-datalake/README.md

 ### jq

 The module uses jq to extract Databricks parameters during the deployment.
-Therefore, you need to haved [jq](https://stedolan.github.io/jq/download/) installed.
+Therefore, you need to have [jq](https://stedolan.github.io/jq/download/) installed.

 ## Sample pipeline